VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek1/step2.md

 * Write a short story (just 1 paragraph) about a character learning how to code.
 Write it out on paper first.
 * Write a program to ask user for a name and ask user what pronouns to use (ie he/him/she/her).
 Print your story using the users names and pronouns so that it makes sense.

-Ask for help and where to find the example answers when you are done.
+Ask for help if you get stuck!

 You have completed part 1!
 Kahoot Time!!!